-Exceeding the "Imax a" output current during the power supply operation is indicated by the microprocessor using the LED OVL light (overload) on the PCB and LED indicator light on the LED panel of the power supply after 30 seconds.
+Exceeding the "Imax a" output current during the power supply operation is indicated by the microprocessor using the LED OVL light (overload) on the PCB and LED indicator light current light of the power supply after 30 seconds.

 Information about exceeding the "Imax a" current is stored in the history of events.
 Battery charge current is limited in order to protect the power supply against overload.